 - Clutch spacer: When I depressed the pedal, the concertina part of the rubber gaiter was touching and squashing slightly against the outer edge of the hole.
 Rubber chaffing against metal is not good, so I increased the diameter of this hole by about 3 mm.

 - The clutch pedal, when fully depressed, made contact with the inside edge of the clevis.
-This is not an issue because the pedal will never go this far back [when in situ'] as the bulk head will stop this amount of forward movement.
+This is not an issue because the pedal will never go this far back [when in situ'] as the bulkhead will stop this amount of forward movement.

 The cylinder, when spaced, catching on the hole.

 Brake Switch: To fix the brake switch bracket to the pedal box I drilled and tapped for M5 bolts.
-That's the size of the holes on the bracket so that's what I'll used.
+That's the size of the holes on the bracket so that's what I'll use.
 Practised my tapping skills on a scrap piece of aluminium and I realised that for an M5 screw I needed to drill a 4 mm hole and then tap it with an M5 tap...
 There's probably some 'drill-size/tap-size' reference table somewhere on the internet, but it's easier to do a test piece and get it right in practice.

 In Situ' Test Assembly: With the components dismantled (for the umpteenth time) I mounted the pedal box (with pedals fitted) in the footwell and attempted to bolt the cylinders in place.
 However, I came across a small but significant issue.